christion-c/christion-c/README.md

 - 👯 I’m looking to work as a software engineer for QuikTrip
 - 📫 How to reach me: christion.callahann@atlasschool.com
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I like to play dic golf
+- ⚡ Fun fact: I like to play disc golf